bodkan/demografr/README.md

-involve custom-built pipelines and scripts for population genetic simulation and computation of summary statistics, _demografr_ makes it possible to perform simulation, computation of summary statistics, and the inference itself entirely in R within a single reproducible analysis script.
+involve custom-built pipelines and scripts for population genetic simulation and computation of summary statistics, _demografr_ makes it possible to perform simulation, computation of summary statistics, and the inference itself entirely in R within a single reproducible workflow script.
 By eliminating the need to write custom simulation code and scripting for integration of various population genetic tools for computing summary statistics, it lowers the barrier for new users and facilitates reproducibility for everyone